gabrielsoltz/metahub/README.md

 ### JSON-Short

-Show all findings title together under each affected resource and the `AwsAccountId`, `Region`, and `ResourceType`:
+Show all findings titles together under each affected resource and the `AwsAccountId`, `Region`, and `ResourceType`:

 ```
-  "arn:aws:sagemaker:us-east-1:ofuscated:notebook-instance/ofuscated": {
+  "arn:aws:sagemaker:us-east-1:ofuscated:notebook-instance/obfuscated": {
     "findings": [
       "SageMaker.2 SageMaker notebook instances should be launched in a custom VPC",
       "SageMaker.3 Users should not have root access to SageMaker notebook instances",
       "SageMaker.1 Amazon SageMaker notebook instances should not have direct internet access"
     ],
-    "AwsAccountId": "ofuscated",
+    "AwsAccountId": "obfuscated",
     "Region": "us-east-1",
     "ResourceType": "AwsSageMakerNotebookInstance"
   },